lojithv/cms201-test/README.md

     2. the `<main>/data/events/` and `/data/snapWithNull/` folders are cleaned.
     3. the  `<main>/data/snap.json` and `<main>/data/pages.json` file is updated.
     This will leave a separate commit trace in the repo.

-* principles for worker:
-    1. `/data/snap.json` is the most up-to-date version of the snap.
-    2. `/data/events/` contains *all* the events split into pages of 25mb.
-    3. `/data/snapWithNull/` contains pages of snapshots *matching* the event pages.
-    4. new events can be pushed to `.github/workflows/worker-events.yml`.

-* examples of worker interaction:
-    1. Startup? fetch `/data/snap.json` and set its content as `snap` the first entry in the DO.
-User is system. id and timestamp is default.
-Then DO's `this.active = true`.
-    2. Recreate history?
-The worker is limited to 50mb of working memory.
-So history must be viewed in pages in the browser.
-        1. Load list of pages from `/data/pages.json`.
-        2. The x and y are timestamps.
-Find the `x_y` for that time.
-        3. Load all *older* `/data/snapWithNull/x_y.json` files than x_y.
-        4. merge them using Object.assignAssignWithNull into a `snap` json object.
-        5. Then load all the `/data/events/x_y.json` and add them as events.
-        6. You are ready to timetravel.
-        7. Likely use case is *cherrypick* whole posts or single properties that you would like to "restore".
-Set them up as a new event, and push them to the worker `/api/add`.

-## worker chron jobs

-1. `/api/backup` (secured)
-* can be triggered by an admin clicking a link.
-* is triggered by a cron job every day at 02:00.

-Purpose: make sure that the worker data is backed up.
-    1. if there is only one event, that means that no changes have been made, just return.
-    2. else, keep `varSnap` = snapshot of the state; and `varKey` = the event id with the last event added with a timestamp that is not now.
-Make sure that new Date().getTime() != last.timestamp.
-    3. Try to push the events between 2 and last event to github.
-This can take a looong time.
-    4. If this returns ok, then the body of the response should be the new `/data/snap.json` file.
-    5. If this `/data/snap.json` is exactly the same as the snap saved in memory, things is ok, then we change the first snap by system user and delete the snaps from the sqllite database that has the key lower than `varKey`.
-    6. make sure that the worker `ctx.waitUntil()` the fetch promise.

-* if at any time the workflow fails, then just return.
-This will make the worker just try to upgrade events and its snap state the next day.
-* send an ***ERROR*** email to the gmail account.

-## todo

-1. We have a key problem.
-We must use timestamp.id as the key number I think.
-2. worker functions for `/admin/backup` => make a json events file and send it as a workflow dispatch to github.
-3. worker function for `/api/data/xyz` => then read and reload the corresponding `/data/xyz` from github.
-Cache forever.
-4. make the .yml file for cron job on github.
-Here, we need to add some security meassures, the llm is good at adding this.
-5. set up history.html view.
-Just get the pages from `/data/pages.json`, and then load the snaps and events as needed.
-6. and then we need to make `/admin/startup`?
-7. cli script for automatic copying.